cjwit/banjo_build/banjo_build.md

 ### Sanding

 Pull out the belt sander, if you have one, and start shaping the rim.
 You want a nice clean circle.
 The inside is a pain without a spindle sander, but way-too-much hand sanding will get you there.
-Start with the coursest sandpaper and don't step it up until you're pretty much where you want to be.
+Start with the coarsest sandpaper and don't step it up until you're pretty much where you want to be.
 (I go from 80 to 220.)
-It's definately worth using a sanding block here: either wrap a piece of sand paper around a scrap piece of wood or glue it right onto a scrap.
+It's definitely worth using a sanding block here: either wrap a piece of sand paper around a scrap piece of wood or glue it right onto a scrap.
 This keeps your sanding straight and efficient.

 Once the walls are even, smooth, and feel really nice, you can think about the top and bottom.
 The bottom is flat.
 A few runs on the edges with sandpaper will pull off the sharp edge, but if you're hand sanding, you probably knocked that corner off already.